-I’ll go ahead and give you my answer, I’m all three.
+A Puerto Rican DNA conundrum.
+I am often asked what am I. I’ll go ahead and give you my answer, I’m all three.

-Earlier this week I was asked if I was Spanish or Native American?
+Earlier this week I was asked if I was Spanish or Native American.
 This is a question that I get asked often.
 Hence, no one ever asks if I’m Black or African.
 My response is usually short: Puerto Rican.
-However, depending on who is asking, I go on to explain my Puerto Rican side: on how the Native Americans (Indigenous Taínos), Africans (Blacks) and Spanish Europeans (Whites) intermated and began to produce a population of “mixed” peoples that we know today as Puerto Ricans; then I close my statement with, I’m also Ecuadorian.
+However, depending on who is asking, I go on to explain my Puerto Rican side: how the Native Americans (Indigenous Taínos), Africans (Blacks), and Spanish Europeans (Whites) intermated and began to produce a population of “mixed” peoples that we know today as Puerto Ricans; then I close my statement with, I’m also Ecuadorian.
 Ecuadorians are also descendants of Spanish and indigenous people, too.

-It’s in the DNA!
+It’s in the Puerto Rican DNA!

 So let’s talk about my Puerto Rican side and about my Mom’s mitochondrial DNA.
-The mitochondrial DNA comes only from the mother and not to be confused with nuclear DNA that comes from both parents.
+Mitochondrial DNA comes only from the mother and is not to be confused with nuclear DNA that comes from both parents.
 The mitochondrial DNA is only inherited and transferred to the child from her mother, her mother’s mother, etc. Nowadays, you can trace your maternal lineage and inheritance with commercial ancestry kits that use your mother’s mitochondrial DNA.
 Sorry, but for some unknown reason, the paternal mitochondrial DNA gets wiped from cells.
 Crazy, right?

-Speaking of DNA, back in the year 2000, twenty years ago, my maternal Grandmother participated in the Native American ancestry research from the University of Puerto Rico.
+Speaking of DNA, back in the year 2000, twenty years ago, my maternal Grandmother participated in Native American ancestry research at the University of Puerto Rico.
 The DNA samples they collected were from communities known historically for their strong Indigenous component, or those not living in these communities but having mothers or maternal grandmothers with physical traits such as straight, dark hair; pronounced cheekbones; almond-shaped, dark eyes; and bronzed skin and/or identified by themselves as “Indian-like.”